Singapore Legal System

 Singapore has a constitution that protects people’s fundamental rights.
 In Singapore, everybody is treated the same way, regardless of skin color, gender, or nationality.

-The Constitution establishes the fundamental guidelines for the three departments of government—the Executive, the Legislature, and the Judiciary.
+With its three departments: the Legislative, the Executive, and the Judicial, the Constitution also establishes the basic structure for the administration.
 These three parts are capable of designing and implementing Singapore’s regulations.

 Singapore legal system is enacted by the Legislative, often known as the Assembly.
 The Executive, led by the President and his or her Council, is in charge of carrying out the legislation passed by Parliament.
 The Executive draughts comprehensive rules as part of its administration.
 Regulations are secondary laws that supplement the Legislature’s legislation in order to guarantee that the Legislature’s legislation achieves its goals.